Solving Tolman-Oppenheimer-Volkoff equations in $f(T)$ gravity: a novel approach applied to polytropic equations of state: Numerical Calculations and Discussions

+{There are different motivations for choosing this particular $f(T)$.
+It is simple and is inspired by Starobinsky's $f(R)$ gravity model, which has the same functional form.}

-The first model we consider is that given by GR, because it will be the reference for comparisons.
+The first model we consider is {essentially GR}, because it will be the reference for comparisons.
 However, instead of using TOV GR to generate sequences of models for given polytropic EOSs, we can set $\xi=0$ in our equations.
 This gives $f(T)=T$, which is nothing but the TEGR, whose TOV equations after a simple manipulation are reduced to TOV GR, as it should be.
 In fact, this is an important test to show that our scheme is consistent.

-For the first set of models, we consider a pseudo polytropic EOS with index $n = 1$, which gives $P= \rho^2$, where we set $k=1$ since we are dealing with dimensionless quantities, as already mentioned.
+For the first set of models, we consider a pseudo polytropic EOS with index $n = 1$, which gives $P= \rho^2$, where we set $k=1$ since we are dealing with dimensionless quantities, as already mentioned. {It is worth stressing again that $P= \rho^\gamma$ and $P= \rho_0^\gamma$ lead to different star models.
+Therefore, it is also worth studying the modelling adopting pseudo polytropic EOSs.
+All these modellings can be helpful in future studies regarding stability of stars in $f(T)$ gravity.}

-In figure \ref{PPN1MD}, we plot sequences of mass-energy $M$ as a function of the central mass-energy density $\rho_c$ for the $P= \rho^2$ EOS and different values of $\xi$.
+In Figure \ref{PPN1MD}, on the left panel, we plot sequences of ${M_{GR}}$ {and} ${M_{I\!
+N\!
+F}}$ as a function of the central mass-energy density $\rho_c$ for the $P= \rho^2$ EOS and different values of $\xi$.

-Note that for $\xi \ge 0$ there are clearly maximum masses.
-In addition, the greater $\xi$ is, the lower the maximum mass.
-The calculations suggest that the maximum mass monotonically decreases for increasing values of $\xi$.
-One could think of the effective torsion (``gravity'') increases for increasing values of $\xi$.
+Note that for $\xi \ge 0$ there are clearly maximum masses ${M_{GR}}$ {and} ${M_{I\!
+N\!
+F}}$, just like in GR.
+In addition, the greater $\xi$ is, the lower the maximum ${M_{GR}}$ {and} ${M_{I\!
+N\!
+F}}$.
+The calculations suggest that the maximum masses monotonically decrease for increasing values of $\xi$.
+One could think of the effective absolute value of the torsion (``gravity'') decreases for increasing values of $\xi$.
+It is worth noticing that the torsion is negative.
+In \cite{F-A1}, we show this explicitly.

+{Note that depending on the values of $\xi$ and $\rho_c$, ${M_{GR}}$ {and} ${M_{I\!
+N\!
+F}}$ differ significantly.
+We argue that ${M_{I\!
+N\!
+F}}$ would give the more appropriate way to define mass because of its own definition, namely, the mass measure by an observer at infinity.
+This resembles the interpretations one gives for the mass that appears in Schwarzschild metric.
+Anyway, in the various calculations and figures that follow, we also keep the curves for $M_{GR}$ for the sake of comparisons.}

-Considering now that $\xi$ could have negative values, one clearly see that, as compared to GR, the masses for a given $\rho_c$ increases for decreasing values of $\xi$.
-The effective torsion (``gravity'') decreases for decreasing values of $\xi$.
+Considering now that $\xi$ could have negative values, one clearly sees that, as compared to GR, the masses for a given $\rho_c$ increases for decreasing values of $\xi$.
+The effective absolute value of the torsion (``gravity'') increases for decreasing values of $\xi$.

-It is worth mentioning that we adopted a maximum value of $\rho_c$, which is the value for which the sound speed is equal the speed of light, namely, $\rho_c^{max}= [n/(n+1)]^n$.
+It is worth mentioning that we adopted a maximum value of $\rho_c$, which is the value for which the sound speed is equal to the speed of light, namely, $\rho_c^{max}= [n/(n+1)]^n$.
 For $P = \rho^2$, the maximum value of central density is $\rho_c = 1/2$.